 Sadly, this isn’t the first time a customer has been gravely injured by product liability cases.
 Cases like this and the infamous McDonald’s coffee lawsuit have left restaurant customers with life-altering injuries.
 Unfortunately, such cases are often treated as a punchline among those who feel our country has become overly litigious, despite the severity and seriousness of the injuries involved.

 You need only listen to Toby Keith’s classic lyric, “Spill a cup of coffee, make a million dollars,” to understand how our country views these cases.

 This mockery makes those injured fearful of coming forward to pursue justice, even if their injuries require extensive surgery and they have accumulated thousands of dollars in medical bills.
 It shouldn’t be that way.

 Today, we break down these cases to show just how serious they are, how these stories are spun in some publications, and why big corporations must be held accountable for the products they sell, whether it’s an appliance, a car, or a simple cup of coffee.

 What’s in a Cup?

-In fact, coffee at the Starbuck’s serving temperature of 190°F can cause third degree burns in just a few seconds.
-By comparison, most home coffee makers brew liquids at a temperature between 135°F and 150°F, identified as a more ideal drinking temperature by some studies.
+In fact, coffee at the Starbucks serving temperature of 190°F can cause third-degree burns in just a few seconds.
+By comparison, most home coffee makers brew liquids at a temperature between 135°F and 150°F, which baristas have identified as a more ideal drinking temperature by some studies.